Contact information on the site - 9 tips

 Make links clickable.

-link to phone numbers.
+In the age of efficiency, it is also fundamentally important to link to phone numbers.
 Thus, when using, for example, a smartphone, clicking on such a link leads to dialing and an immediate call.

-This seems like a typical cliché, but trust me - many sites don't use this solution.
+It seems like a typical cliché, but trust me - many sites don't use this solution.

 Provide links to social media profiles